learosema/eleventy-mini-spa/src/index.md

 This is a Single Page Application on top of a statically generated site with a progressive enhancement approach.

-The SPA functionality is implemented in under 1kb of JS. :)
+The SPA functionality is implemented in about 2kb of JS. :)